Aleimar/witAI101/README.md

 Now that we have an intelligent NLP system, thanks to Wit.ai!
 We can now connect our chatbots or web apps to process queries by different users and craft appropriate responses to them based on what intent and entities are being extracted/classified by our system.

 ### When does training for intents and entities stop?
 You can never train it enough.
-Languages and its usage changes from time to time, it would be better to check accuracy of you NLP system and train with new utterances you captured from users to improve it!
+Languages and its usage changes from time to time, it would be better to check accuracy of your NLP system and train with new utterances you captured from users to improve it!

 This is why natural language processing is exciting!
 You get to be updated with current cool languages of people and make your bot keep up with the current trend 😎

+### Connect your app to your chatbot

-> In the future, I'll create tutorial in setting up basic chatbot for beginners, and possibly connect it with wit.ai.
+> In the future, I'll create tutorial in setting up basic chatbot for beginners, and how to connect wit.ai.

 In the meantime, you can check this [link for creating a messenger bot tutorial](https://github.com/jw84/messenger-bot-tutorial)